-Defeated and exhausted, Alfrid laid flat on the ground and relieved the pressure on his wound.
+Defeated and exhausted, Alfrid lay flat on the ground, relieving the pressure on his wound.
 His skin had turned cold and icy blue as the last traces of life seeped from his abdomen.
 There would be little point resisting the inevitable now.

-He grimaced in expectation of a fatal sword strike, but instead his face was greeted with a crushing stomp from Damien’s armored foot.
+He grimaced in expectation of a sword strike, but instead, his face was greeted with a crushing stomp from Damien’s armored foot.
 His skull gave way with a sickening crunch and sprayed blood and brain matter everywhere, some of which splashed against Dreadfire’s hardened face.
-The now-headless body of Alfrid Valens twitched once, then twice before becoming still.
+The now headless body of Alfrid Valens twitched once, then twice before becoming still.